nickopotamus/nickopotamus-site/content/post/tensorflow-gpu-ubuntu-20-04/index.md

 To do so, visit the [CUDA toolkit download page](https://developer.nvidia.com/cuda-downloads) and work through the tick boxes to select out version (of follow [this shortcut](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=deb_network), but I can't guarantee how long it'll work for):
 ![CUDA options](/post/tensorflow-gpu-ubuntu-20-04/cuda_selection.png)

-This should result in you being offered something similar to the below, which you should follow.
-Great opportunity for a cup of coffee while it downloads.
+This should result in you being offered something similar to the below, which you should follow, **except for the final line which I've changed**.
+Using ```sudo apt-get -y install cuda``` as suggested by Nvidia will install the latest and greatest CUDA, 11.4.
+Unfortunately (at the time of writing) [Tensorflow 2.6 is only compatible with CUDA 11.2](https://www.tensorflow.org/install/source#gpu), so instead you need to specify the earlier version to be installed:

 ```
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2004/x86_64/cuda-ubuntu2004.pin